EnterpriseDB/pgworkload/README.md

 * Add workload profile support to vary the number of clients over time.
 * Add random think times to the standard workload.
 * Add the ability to initialise the schema.
-* Add the ability to provide custom workload scripts as a mix of SQL queries, variables and expressions (e.g. SET foo = random(1,50) ), and control statements (e.g. SLEEP 5).
+* Add the ability to provide custom workload scripts as a mix of SQL queries, variables and expressions
+(e.g. SET foo = random(1,50) ), and control statements (e.g. SLEEP 5).
+* Error handling for database operations.
+* Exception injection; allow the workload to be varied outside of the profile, to simulate unexpected load or lack thereof.

 ## Licence